 “The key part of the TED format is that we have humans connecting to humans in a direct and almost vulnerable way.
 You’re on stage naked, so to speak.
 The talks that work best are the one where people can really sense that humanity.
 The emotions, dreams, imagination.”

-Unfortunately, as of 1 September 1, 2010, the Bizmore website is no longer in operation.
+Unfortunately, as of 1 September, 2010, the Bizmore website is no longer in operation.
 However, TED continues to thrive.
-I recommend that you find a little time in your busy schedule each week to visit the TED site.
+I recommend that you find a little time in your busy schedule each week to visit the TED website.